petebachant/VAT-ALM-paper/reviews/reviewer2-response.md

 the turbine, and the flow direction.
 Figure 3 is not very effective in terms of quantitative information on the actual implementation of the code.

+This is a valid point.
+We have created a new figure to better describe the computational domain and dimensions.

 >6.
 Sect.
 8-9 The details on the domain boundaries of the implemented case study should be an opportunity for clarify if any blockage effect was present in the